 smartgeber Logo

-This article explores examples of real life dystopias and how they manifest in today's world, examining societal and environmental issues.
+The article explores examples of real life dystopias, examining how they manifest in today's world through societal, political, and environmental challenges.

 What is a dystopia in real life?